crazyyy/MUSA/wordpress/wp-content/plugins/complianz-gdpr/readme.txt

 Requires at least: 4.7
 License: GPL2
 Requires PHP: 5.6
-Tested up to: 5.2
+Tested up to: 5.3
-Stable tag: 3.2.2
+Stable tag: 3.2.3

 Configure your Cookie Notice, Cookie Consent and Cookie Policy with our Wizard and Cookie Scan.
-Supports GDPR, ePrivacy, CCPA, COPPA, PECR and more.
+Supports GDPR, ePrivacy, CCPA and PECR.

 == Description ==
-Complianz | GDPR Cookie Consent supports GDPR, ePrivacy, CCPA, DSVGO, AVG, RGPD, and more with a conditional Cookie Notice and customized Cookie Policy based on the results of the built-in Cookie Scan.
-Blocking 3rd Party Cookies from all major 3rd Party services like Google Analytics, Matomo, Adsense, Facebook, Youtube, Instagram, Vimeo and more.
-You can configure for US (United States) visitors, European Union (EU) visitors or UK (The United Kingdom) visitors, with Cookie Notice, Cookie Consent and Legal Documents.
+Complianz is a GDPR Cookie Consent plugin that supports GDPR, ePrivacy, CCPA and more with a conditional Cookie Notice and customized Cookie Policy based on the results of the built-in Cookie Scan.

 IMPORTANT!
 Complianz | GDPR Cookie Consent can help you meet compliance requirements, but the user must ensure that all requirements are met.